Remo (film): Themes and influences

 Sivakarthikeyan's lady getup in the film, gets inspired from Kamal Hassan's Avvai Shanmughi (1996).
 The Times of India, referred the film as a rejig of all other films – Tootsie (1982), Minnale (2001) and the actor's own Maan Karate (2014).

-In an interview with Galatta, about the promotions for his upcoming film Velaikkaran (2017), Sivakarthikeyan explains that the director Bakkiyaraj Kannan, inspired this from Alaippayuthey (2000), which was a classic film, in which the character Karthik (played by Madhavan in this film), stalks his love Sakthi (Shalini) and then falls in love.
-So Sivakarthikeyan, told that "If one woos his lover, by donning a lady getup, then it is a comedy film."
-Says Sivakarthikeyan.
+In an interview with Galatta, about the promotions for his upcoming film Velaikkaran (2017), Sivakarthikeyan explains that the director Bakkiyaraj Kannan, inspired this from Alaippayuthey (2000), which was a classic film, in which the character Karthik (played by Madhavan in this film), woos his love Sakthi (Shalini) and then falls in love.
+So Sivakarthikeyan, told that "If one woos his lover, by donning a lady getup, then it is a comedy film." says Sivakarthikeyan.

 Music

 The soundtrack and background score of the film were composed by Anirudh Ravichander, in which he collaborates with Sivakarthikeyan for the fifth time.
 The album features seven songs, and a bonus track with lyrics were written by Vignesh Shivan, Vivek, Ku.
 Karthik, Inno Genga and L. H. Harish Raam.
 The audio rights were acquired by Sony Music India.
 Before the album being released, four songs, "Remo Nee Kadhalan", "Senjitaley", "Sirikkadhey" and "Come Closer" (a reprised version of "Sirikkadhey"), were released as singles on 23 June, 1 July, 18 and 26 August.
 The entire album was launched on 5 September 2016, by composer A. R. Rahman, and it was made available to download on the internet.
 Post-release, a bonus track "Veshangalil Poiyillai" was released on 16 October, coinciding with the composer's birthday.